simple-registry/simple-registry/doc/explanation/storage-backends.md

 ### With S3 + Redis

 Selecting `lock_strategy = "redis"` makes Redis the lock-object backend.
-When the S3 provider supports conditional operations, the CAS executor still coordinates every metadata write; Redis supplies only the lock objects.
-Coordination routes through locks only when conditional operations are unavailable or disabled: set `conditional_operations = false` in `[metadata_store.s3]` to force that.
+No metadata write routes through the CAS executor or through locks anymore (see Locking Behavior below); the setting is accepted and probed but has no effect on current write paths.

 ```toml
 [blob_store.s3]